Professional dental cleaning is often indicated when periodontal disease is present.

 Professional dental cleaning includes scaling and other steps described below.

 Every professional dental cleaning starts with a review of the patient’s general health and any previous dental history.
-For a thorough, safe dental cleaning in veterinary patients, anesthesia is essential, as this permits a comprehensive assessment of the tissues, allows dental radiographs to be made when indicated, followed by the cleaning (scaling and polishing procedure) itself.
-So-called “anesthesia-free dental scaling” is not recommended by AVDC.
+For a thorough, safe dental cleaning in veterinary patients, anesthesia is essential, as this permits a comprehensive assessment of the tissues, allows dental radiographs to be made when indicated, followed by the cleaning (scaling and polishing procedure) itself above and below the gum-line.
+“Non-anesthetic or Anesthesia-free dental scaling” is not recommended by AVDC

 Fig 1.
 Professional dental cleaning in a cat.